cosmos/ibc/spec/ics-003-connection-semantics/README.md

 }
 ```

-*ConnOpenAck* relays acceptance of a connection open attempt from chain B back to chain A.
+*ConnOpenAck* relays acceptance of a connection open attempt from chain B back to chain A (this code is executed on chain A).

 ```typescript
 function connOpenAck(